xshirl/textbookapp/projectworksheet.md

 to the individual page of the textbook.
 In the individual page, I will have edit, delete, and add to cart buttons.
 Add to cart will have a form with a GET method that brings the information of the textbook to the add to cart page.

 Depending on time, I will include a log in/ registration form.
-I will also include a Khan Academy API depending on time.
+I will also include a Khan Academy API or some other education API depending on time.

 ## Wireframes